 Empirical investigations into the impacts and performance of OCAs have been sparce.
 (Fusillo 2003) showed that, despite the theoretical potential of OCAs to improve capacity utilization, excess capacities changed very little, if at all, in the years since the conference era.
 Fusillo posits that holding excess capacity may be an intentional strategy among carriers with market power (either on their own or via their OCA) to construct barriers to entry for smaller firms.
 However, the data used in this analysis go only through 2001, so perhaps the instability marked by (Midoro and Pitto 2000) prevented OCAs from achieving their goals.
 Fusillo’s 2003 analysis is also limited to industry averages, and does not differentiate capacity utilization of ships operating under an OCA from those operating independently.
 We will inspect this issue in our analysis below.

-In 2006, Fusillo published additional research using updated data from the same PIERS database that we utilize in this study.
-He provides a thorough discussion of the structure of the maritime freight economy, pointing out what we mentioned above, namely that while OCAs are not allowed to fix prices, they are permitted to meet regularly to discuss a wide array of supply and demand information.
-Fusillo states the concern of many analysts and regulators: “Whether this leads to illicit price fixing is an open question and, because of the paucity of adequate pricing data, not easy to answer” (Fussilo 2006) pg 465.
+In 2006, using updated data from the same PIERS database that we utilize in this study, Fussilo provided a thorough description of the structure of the maritime freight economy, pointing out that market concentration (measured by the Herfindahl–Hirschman Index) fell from the late 1980s through the mid 2000s and that the fastest-growing markets (e.g., Northeast Asia – US West Coast) tend to be the least concentrated.
+After noting what we mentioned above, namely that while OCAs are not allowed to fix prices, they are permitted to meet regularly to discuss a wide array of supply and demand information.
+Fusillo states the concern of many analysts and regulators: “Whether this leads to illicit price fixing is an open question and, because of the paucity of adequate pricing data, not easy to answer” (M. Fusillo 2006) pg 465.
 This remains true to this day, almost two decades later.

 Indeed, whether the maritime freight economy enables competitive equilibria to exist in the first place has been brought into question by researchers such as Pirrong (1992), who argue that the variable demand and indivisible production costs inherent in ocean shipping result in the persistence of excess production capacities that destabilize competitive equilibria.
 In this condition, core theory predicts that cooperation (even so far as “cartelization”) among producers may be an efficient response.